Director David Fincher teams with first-time feature cinematographer Jeff Cronenweth to craft a tale of modern disillusionment.

 “There’s always sort of a toss-up between which is the better way to go.
 Obviously, the sooner you start shooting, the sooner you gain experience that you cannot get as an assistant.
 But, at the same time, how does someone who has done documentaries, industrials or even music videos deal with the scope of a $60 million film?
 I suppose it ultimately depends upon what your goals are and how you want to achieve those goals.
 Is it important to you to gain the knowledge that you get working up the system, or are you anxious to get in there and do it yourself?”

-Cronenweth would later collaborate with Fincher on the features The Social Network and The Girl with the Dragon Tattoo — for which he earned Academy and ASC Award nominations for his expert work — and Gone Girl.
+Cronenweth would later collaborate with Fincher on the features The Social Network, The Girl with the Dragon Tattoo — for which he earned Academy and ASC Award nominations for his expert work — and Gone Girl.
+You’ll find. complete profile on the cinematographer here.

 Author Christopher Probst became a member of the ASC in 2018.